melatech-io/interview-task-contact-patient/README.md

 Run `nx serve desktop-web` to run the web application.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Running nestjs application

+Run `nx serve api` to run the nestjs api application.
+It is available on http://localhost:3333.
+The api will automatically reload if you change any of the source files.

 ## Viewing swagger documentation

 In order to view swagger documentation for the API, the API must be running.
 Swagger will be available on http://localhost:3333/api

-## Running nestjs application

-Run `nx serve api` to run the web application.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 # Seeding data